ROSEN, THE FIRST FILING FIRM, Encourages Ocugen, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action First Filed by the Firm - OCGN

-WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Ocugen, Inc. (NASDAQ: OCGN) between May 8, 2020 and April 1, 2024, both dates inclusive (the "Class Period").
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than June 10, 2024 in the securities class action commenced by the Firm.
+NEW YORK, May 3, 2024 /PRNewswire/ -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Ocugen, Inc. (NASDAQ: OCGN) between May 8, 2020 and April 1, 2024, both dates inclusive (the "Class Period"), of the important June 10, 2024 lead plaintiff deadline in the securities class action first filed by the Firm.

 SO WHAT: If you purchased Ocugen securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.